datamachine/telegram-pybot/README.md

 ### Installation
 Steps:
 1: Clone git repository.
+2: Edit configuration files.
+3. Create and activate virtualenv.
 2: Install dependencies
-3: Install telex
 5: Run telex

 #### Cloning the repository

     git clone --recursive https://github.com/datamachine/telex.git && cd telex

-#### Installing telex
-To install the bot, run the following in telex directory.

-    ./launch.sh install

-#### Manual installation if script hangs somehow
-Enter virtalenv with
-    `source .virtualenv/bin/activate`

-Get requirements
-    `pip install -r requirements.txt`
+#### Setting up configuration
 Put in bot token in `telex.conf.example` and rename it to `telex.conf`

 Put in your user id in `permissions.conf.example` and rename to `permissions.conf`

+#### Creating and activating virtualenv
+    virtualenv -p python3 .virtualenv
+    source .virtualenv/bin/activate

+#### Installing dependencies
+    pip install -r requirements.txt

 #### Running telex

 To start the bot, run the following in telex directory.
+Be sure to be inside your virtualenv.

     python runner.py